scm-manager/scm-markdown-plantuml-plugin/README.md

 The plugin can be compiled and packaged with the normal maven lifecycle:

-* clean - `mvn clean` - removes the target directory, can be combined with other phases
+* clean - `gradle clean` - deletes the build directory
-* compile - `mvn compile` - compiles Java code and creates the ui bundle
+* run - `gradle run` - starts an SCM-Manager with the plugin pre installed and with livereload for the ui
+* build - `gradle build` - executes all checks, tests and builds the smp inclusive javadoc and source jar
+* test - `gradle test` - run all java tests
+* ui-test - `gradle ui-test` - run all ui tests
-* test - `mvn test` - executes test for Java and JavaScript
+* check - `gradle check` - executes all registered checks and tests (java and ui)
-* install - `mvn install` - installs the plugin (smp and jar) in the local maven repository
-* package - `mvn package` - creates the final plugin bundle (smp package) in the target folder
-* deploy - `mvn deploy` - deploys the plugin (smp and jar) to the configured remote repository
+* fix - `gradle fix` - fixes all fixable findings of the check task
+* smp - `gradle smp` - Builds the smp file, without the execution of checks and tests

-For the development and testing the `serve` lifecycle of the plugin can be used:
+For the development and testing the `run` lifecycle of the plugin can be used:

-* run - `mvn run` - starts scm-manager with the plugin pre installed.
+* run - `gradle run` - starts scm-manager with the plugin pre installed.

-If the plugin was started with `mvn run`, the default browser of the os should be automatically opened.
+If the plugin was started with `gradle run`, the default browser of the os should be automatically opened.
 If the browser does not start automatically, start it manually and go to [http://localhost:8081/scm](http://localhost:8081/scm).

 In this mode each change to web files (src/main/js or src/main/webapp), should trigger a reload of the browser with the made changes.